 Manial Palace Museum is one of the best Instagrammable places in Cairo.
-This palace, it is mixed with several styles of architecture: Ottoman, Moorish, Persian and even European Rococo.
+This palace is mixed with several styles of architecture: Ottoman, Moorish, Persian, and even European Rococo.
 It was built for Prince Mohammad Alli.

 This is a museum with a rich history, which houses five thematic exhibitions about the life of the prince and the luxury of those times.
 Elegant furniture, the prince's clothes, the rarest expensive carpets, no less exquisite porcelain, crystal, silverware, royal hunting trophies.
 And the Palace itself is surrounded by a spacious park surrounded by a high wall, which is now partially occupied as a hotel.
 It is planted with rare tropical plants brought by the prince from his many trips, his rich royal history.
 There are many former palaces and now museums to explore all over Egypt, especially in Cairo, the capital of Egypt.
 Thanks to the perfect interweaving of European and Islamic design, so much decadence to soak up!

 5. The Fort of Babylon and the Hanging Church

 This area is well preserved, despite the fact that some buildings are more than a thousand and a half years old.
 The walls of the tower, the residential buildings, the place itself is very atmospheric with centuries-old narrow streets of old stone worn by time, with the bizarre design of buildings in ancient Byzantine traditions, to which the local flavor is added, all this makes this place unlike anything else.
 By the way, among the few Coptic-Christian churches, the most famous is the Hanging Church, or the Church of the Virgin Mary, and is so named for its location above the gate of the once-existing, but partially preserved to this day, Babylonian Fortress.
 There are 29 steps leading to the church, which creates the appearance of its elevation above the ground.